Are you getting good and consistent traffic to your online store but struggle to engage those visitors further?

 Not great, isn’t it?

 Luckily it’s not all that bad.
-Those visitors are an opportunity.
-For one, you can use various techniques to connect and engage with them and turn them into leads or customers.
+You can use various techniques to connect and engage with them and turn them into leads or customers.

 That’s exactly what I’m going to talk about in this guide.
 Below, you’ll learn some fundamental visitor engagement techniques that you can implement in your store right away.